 - Director of Communications

-The January Edition of the Detroiter is on newsstands now.
+Check out the September edition of the Detroiter on newsstands now.
 Order your copy today:The Detroiter is a quarterly magazine published by the Detroit Regional Chamber.
 To subscribe or to order a physical copy of the magazine, please call 313.964.4000.

 Subscription prices: members, $14; non-members, $18.
 Individual copies, $4; postage not included.

 At the 2014 Mackinac Policy Conference, best-selling author Malcolm Gladwell delivered a keynote speech focused on the essence of great transformations.
 Drawing on three key lessons, Gladwell noted that those who push great transformations are disagreeable in nature, have reframed the question and operate with a sense of urgency.
 The speech resulted in the Conference To-Do List item celebrating the innovators who are defying conventional thinking and creating groundbreaking companies in Michigan.
 Picking up that conversation, the September Detroiter highlights a small sample of those who are driving innovation,

 reshaping the region and leading transformational change.

 Keeping Ford on the cutting edge Page 42-43 By James Amend The entrepreneurial spirit epitomized by founder Henry Ford remains alive and well at Ford Motor Co., but the industry scion might scratch his head over the title – although Continue Reading Continue Reading